DiatomDAO/diatom-monorepo/README.md

 ## Contributing

-If you're interested in contributing to Nouns DAO repos we're excited to have you.
+If you're interested in contributing to Diatom DAO repos we're excited to have you.
 Please discuss any changes in `#developers` in [discord.gg/diatom](https://discord.gg/diatomdao) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.

 ## Packages

 ### diatom-contracts

-The [diatom contracts](packages/diatom-contracts) is the suite of Solidity contracts powering Nouns DAO.
+The [diatom contracts](packages/diatom-contracts) is the suite of Solidity contracts powering Diatom DAO.

 ### diatom-sdk

-The [diatom sdk](packages/diatom-sdk) exposes the Nouns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [diatom sdk](packages/diatom-sdk) exposes the Diatom contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

 ### diatom-subgraph